natenka/pyneng-book-en/docs/source/book/09_functions/4_func_unpacking_and_var_args_example.rst

     Password for user nata has passed all checks

-In this variant you can add arguments to the check_passwd function without having to duplicate them in the add_user_to_users_file function.
+In this variant you can add arguments to check_passwd() function without having to duplicate them in add_user_to_users_file function.